Meet the Governors

 Niall Johnson

 It is a privilege to be appointed as a Foundation Governor at St John Fisher in April 2021.
-Most recently, I have been elected as Vice Chair of the Full Governing Board.
 Having lived in Haughton Green since a child and having been a former pupil of St John Fisher and St Thomas More, I know the local community well.
 Previously, I have worked at St Thomas More for 7 years in a number of roles which include: Teacher of Religious Education, Head of Year 7, Head of Year 8, Head of Year 9 and Assistant Currliculum Leader of Religous Education.
 During my time at St Thomas More I was part of an outstanding section 48 inspection.
-Currenltly, I am Head of RE at All Hallows RC High School in Salford.
 My curriculum, teaching and learning experience, and knowledge of the spiritual life of Catholic Schools will be valuable in ensuring that the children of St John Fisher receive a Catholic education that allows them to leave as rounded individuals, equipped with the skills and knowledge to face an ever-changing world.